phthom/IBMCloudPrivate/3-KubernetesLab.md

 Congratulations!
 You have deployed your first app to the IBM Cloud Private kubernetes cluster.

-# Lab 2 : Scaling Apps with Kubernetes
+# Task 2 : Scaling Apps with Kubernetes

 In this lab, understand how to update the number of replicas a deployment has and how to safely roll out an update on Kubernetes.
 Learn, also, how to perform a simple health check.